Lesser-Known Best Tourist Spots in Japan: A Guide to the Road Less Traveled

 This castle is a treasure of Edo Period Architecture.
 Here, you must explore the elegant grounds of Hirosaki Castle, a historic landmark of Japan.
 The Hirosaki Castle represents the architectural beauty of the Edo period.

 Hirosaki Castle’s three-story keep houses a fascinating museum of samurai artifacts.
-Moreover, you can also stroll through the surrounding park, with over 2,500 cherry blossom trees.
+Moreover, you can stroll through the surrounding park, which has over 2,500 cherry blossom trees.
 These trees create stunning pink tree-tops during spring.

 Aomori Nebuta Festival